mienaikoe/ziyu/Chapters/3-4-Chapter18.md

 "Step away from the desk!"

-"Ooh so you *do* know what's happening to Holragi.
+"Ooh so you *do* know what's happening to Holrag.
 Or maybe you know where they took my assistant."

 He didn't say a word, but held his apprehensive stance.
 Melna glanced at the space across the table, her hand still at the ready.